skillrepos/copilot-hands-on/labs.md

 **Purpose: In this lab, we'll configure Copilot with project-specific instructions and explore how to select different AI models.**

 1. Custom instructions let you tell Copilot about your team's coding standards, conventions, and preferences.
 These instructions are stored in a file that Copilot reads automatically.
 Let's create one.
-(Because of limitations in VS Code, we'll have to do this in a roundabout way.)
+(We have to do this in a roundabout way: in the browser-based codespace, `code somefile.md` will not create a new markdown file, and this repo opens `.md` files in *preview* mode, which you can't type into.
+So we create the file with a `.txt` extension, edit it, then rename it.)
 In the terminal, run:

 ```
 mkdir -p .github